noahplant/load_forecasting/README.md

 Millennium Load Forecasting

 *Environment
-- Make sure to create your own env
+- Make sure to create your own env if there are dep errors.
 - Make sure it can run streamlit
 - If there is an error and it needs to run tensorflow (if you run NN) it could be a mac issue.

 Gather Data:
-- Weather: Remove csv files to fetch the newest data (don't remove the hist file, because it takes ages to run)
+- Weather: Remove csv files manually to fetch the newest data (don't remove the hist file, because it takes ages to run)
 - python get_load_data.py
-- Load: Remove csv files to fetch the newest data (don't remove the hist file, because it takes ages to run)
+- Load: Remove csv files manually to fetch the newest data (don't remove the hist file, because it takes ages to run)
 - python get_weather_data.py

 Run the 24 hour prediction